Experts Wish Couples Knew This Before Throwing A Rehearsal Dinner

 Those at your rehearsal dinner--regardless of the guest list, venue, amount of food, lateness of beginning, or commute troubles--love the couple.
 An important thing to remember is that everyone is here for YOU!
 Guests are sitting at tables full of food sharing memories and laughing before rehearsing for your wedding day because they love you and wish you happiness, and they can’t wait to see you start the next chapter of your life with another wonderful human.

 Enjoy this time, and don’t put pressure on yourself to make it perfect--the best things in life are everything but!
+If you’re planning a rehearsal dinner, don’t miss some of our must-read resources:

 About Let’s Get Rehearsed!